alpha-beta-soup/alpha-beta-soup.github.io/source/_posts/2014-06-17-what-is-a-headway.markdown

 is **where they are going**.
 Let's say we have a network with stops A-E serviced by three different routes (distinguished by colour and pattern for the colourblind: red is solid, green is dotted, and blue is dashed).

-{% img right ../images/network-headway-diagram.png %}
+{% imgcap right ../images/network-headway-diagram.png %}

 If you're seeking to travel directly from A to D, you don't at all care that there is a blue line between A and E. So even if a blue line service arrived at A every minute